Nianze/nianze.github.io/content/post/2018/07/2018-07-06-know-how-to-view-deduced-types.md

 param = Widget const* const&
 ```

-[^1]: There is something similar called `typeid` and `std::type_info::name` in Standard C++ that could also display the type, but the output text may not be straightforward (i.e. using "PK" to stand for "pointer to const") and might not be reliable.
+[^1]: There is something similar called `typeid` and `std::type_info::name` in Standard C++ that could also display the type, but the output text may not be straightforward (for example, using "PK" to stand for "pointer to const") and might not be reliable.